CarterKoopa/Olin-CompArch-MP4/README.md

 - Register file → dmem_data_in (for stores)
 - dmem_data_out → mem_data_reg → Register file (for loads)

+#### pc+4 adder alu
+Each instruction is 4 bytes in Risk-V, so for the CPU to know where the next instruction is, the PC needs to sequence by 4 bytes.
+Input: current_pc[31:0]
+Output: next_pc[31:0]

 #### Top level module
 State Registers (for multi-cycle)
 - pc, ir, alu_out_reg, mem_data_reg